moosepod/moosezmachine/README.md

 # moosezmachine

-Python implementation of a Z-Machine
+moosezmachine is a Python implementation of a Z-Machine (Z-code interpreter) based off the Z-Machine Standards Document (http://inform-fiction.org/zmachine/standards/z1point1/index.html)

+This project is a reference implementation -- no effort has been put into optimizations.